solar-wallet/solar-faq/docs/guide/03-installation.md

 On an iOS device, search for "Solar Stellar Wallet" on App Store.
 Download and install it.

-On an Android device, search for "Solar Wallet".
+On an Android device, search for "Solar Wallet" on Google Play Store.
 Download and install it.

 ## Troubleshooting on macOS